Geographies: New England Book Work

 The exhibition displays a wide range of work by New England Chapter members, who come from all the New England states and beyond.
 Entries from Vermont artists include Sweet New England, Stephanie Wolff’s tribute to New England confections such as Necco wafers, Charleston Chew, and maple sugar candy, and Susan Bonthron’s Stones, a poem about a daily walk accompanied by stones in the half-tumbled walls so common in the Vermont landscape.

 The Guild of Book Workers, a national organization founded in 1906, brings together people interested in all the book arts, including bookbinding, book conservation, calligraphy, decorative papers, papermaking, and printing.
 Membership is open to anyone interested in the book: students, master bookbinders, artist bookmakers, calligraphers, printers, librarians, collectors, hobbyists and professionals.
 The New England Chapter, one of ten regional chapters with 180 members, organizes programs within the region, such as lectures, workshops and exhibitions.

-The presentation is free and open to the public.
+Free and open to the public.
+There will be a gallery tour on October 8, 2014 at 6:30 pm.
 For more information, email firstname.lastname@example.org or call 656-2138.